Huluti/Coulr/README.md

 Coulr is a color box to help developers and designers.
 Currently, it allows to:
   - convert RGB color to its Hexadecimal value and vice versa
   - copy selected color
+  - select a color from your screen with the color picker

 ## Screenshot